Data Engineering Prep Plan (2, 8, or 16 Weeks)

 Completion of at least two timed mock interview rounds with feedback, and a passing verdict from the mock interviewer on the most recent attempt.

-Common Study Plan Mistakes
+Common Prep Plan Mistakes

 Deferring system design until the final week.
 System design requires a different kind of preparation than SQL or Python.
 The skill is structuring a discussion, drawing the architecture, and reasoning about trade-offs while talking.
 It develops with weeks of practice, not days, so it should appear at least by the halfway point of any plan.